Egypt accuses Brotherhood of rejecting reconciliation

 Bahaa El-Din has tried to find a way out of Egypt's political crisis since he put a proposal to the cabinet in August that called for an immediate end to the state of emergency, political participation for all parties and guarantees of human rights, including free assembly.

-State-run media have marshaled public opinion against the Brotherhood and helped create a climate in which there is little tolerance for the Islamist movement that won every national vote after a popular uprising toppled autocrat Hosni Mubarak in 2011.
+State-run media have whipped up public opinion against the Brotherhood and helped create a climate in which there is little tolerance for the Islamist movement that won every national vote after a popular uprising toppled autocrat Hosni Mubarak in 2011.

-The Brotherhood accuses the army of staging a coup against Mursi and undermining democratic gains made since Mubarak's ouster.
-The army says it was responding to the will of the people.

-"Dialogue and reconciliation are unrealistic expectations given that the overwhelming majority of Muslim Brotherhood leadership is either incarcerated or being prosecuted on spurious grounds," the Brotherhood's press office in London said in a statement emailed to Reuters.

 Near-daily street protests, clashes between supporters and opponents of Mursi and rising attacks by Islamist militants who security officials say are linked to the Brotherhood have hammered tourism and investment in Egypt, a U.S. ally.